JHorlamide/shopify/README.md

-# shopify is mini E-commerce platform built using the MERN Stack.
+# shopify is a mini E-commerce platform built using the MERN Stack.